ralph-mcardell/sh-utils/doc/dict.md

 Dict entries are string keys and string values.
 These strings may of course represent numbers on which arithmetic can be performed.

-As mentioned dicts are specially formatted strings and use the ASCII (and therefore also Unicode) often overlooked (and hopefully infrequently used) separator control characters: FS, GS, RS and US.
+As mentioned *dicts* are specially formatted strings and use the ASCII (and therefore also Unicode) often overlooked (and hopefully infrequently used) separator control characters: FS, GS, RS and US.
 Hence entry key and value strings cannot contain these values.

-Dicts can be nested, one dict as an entry value of another.
+*Dicts* can be nested, one *dict* as an entry value of another, however this requires extra processing to ensure the special seperator characters in nested *dict* values are modified on insertion and restored on extraction.

+*Dict* keys cannot be *dict*s.

 ### Simple dict functions

 Some functions have variants suffixed with `_simple`.
 These functions do *not* support nesting of *dict* values.
-Nesting a *dict* as a value of another requires additional work and values need to be checked to see if they are a *dict* and require the additional handling.
+As mention above nesting a *dict* as a value of another requires additional work and values need to be checked to see if they are a *dict* and require the additional handling.
 The `_simple` function variants do not bother to check values, assuming they are *not* *dict*s.

 ### Dict Hello World

-Here is a Hello World example.
+Below is shown a *Hello World* example.
 It shows:

 - creating a *dict* and populating it with initial entries with non-*dict* values.
 - accessing the entry values so they can be output to *stdout*.
-- updating the values
+- updating the values.

+As only simple string values are being stored - no nested *dict*s - the `_simple` versions of *dict* functions are used.

 ```bash
 #!/bin/sh